apache/hudi/website/docs/query_engine_setup.md

 last_modified_at:
 ---

-## Spark Datasource
+## Spark
 The Spark Datasource API is a popular way of authoring Spark ETL pipelines.
 Hudi tables can be queried via the Spark datasource with a simple `spark.read.parquet`.
-See the [Spark Quick Start](https://hudi.apache.org/docs/quick-start-guide) for more examples of Spark datasource reading queries.
+See the [Spark Quick Start](/docs/quick-start-guide) for more examples of Spark datasource reading queries.

 If your Spark environment does not have the Hudi jars installed, add `--jars <path to jar>/hudi-spark-bundle_2.11-<hudi version>.jar` to the classpath of drivers and executors.
 Alternatively, hudi-spark-bundle can also fetched via the `--packages` options (e.g: `--packages org.apache.hudi:hudi-spark-bundle_2.11:0.5.3`).